chomes/python-rsync/README.md

 <br>
 <br>
 <li> Version 1.3 - Email notifications of when backups are done that include log file
-<li> Version 1.3a - Some type of notification letting people know the backup is still on-going
+<li> Version 1.4 - Some type of notification letting people know the backup is still on-going
  so it doesn't require checking regularly.
+<li> Version 1.5 - Revamp of script to make configs based on clients using arg parse

 <h3> Instructions </h3>
 <p> For the first time run, if you haven't installed rsync before the programme can do this for you, however you need to run it as sudo for the first run for it to do this.
 It will check your system if rsync exists, if it doesn't it will then install it.